About the course

 This core course provides extensive training in handling and thinking about the ‘material text’ – how we read, date, interpret, and edit from primary sources – including coursework studying some of Oxford’s astounding holdings of manuscripts and early printed books.
 Such training will transform the way you think about medieval literature, bringing it to archaeological life, and open up new resources for research as well as new kinds of research.

 Seminars over the first two terms introduce skills in transcription, palaeography, codicology and editing, and reflection on the significance of studying the material forms and textual transmission of medieval literature.
-Students sit a short transcription test and submit a piece of coursework of 6,000-7,000 words.

 C. Special options

 Students take two special option courses, one in the first term and one in the second term, choosing from a range of about six which change each year.
 Recent years’ courses have included Anglo-Saxon riddles, Cynewulf, archetypes of the high Middle Ages, early Middle English women’s religious writing, post-Conquest literature, Chaucer’s places, intellectual dissidence and dissent in the fifteenth century, the language of Middle English literature, and the languages and literatures of medieval Wales and Ireland.
 Students are also welcome to choose a course offered by another MSt strand, for example in another period, or in the English Language.

 Option courses are taught in weekly small-group seminars.